KittiKovacs/Quahog_Bulletin-MS3/README.md

 #### Error handling

-- I created templates and routes to handle 404 and 500 errors.
+- I created templates and routes for handling 404 and 500 errors and to give the users customized feedback of the error.

 ### Features left to implement